shakti-garg/annotate-schemas/README.md

 1) Extra pre-processing step: compile proto files into a descriptor file
 2) compile-time dependency of Java bindings for custom options (to populate extensionRegistry)
    - Not able to populate extensionRegistry from fieldDescriptors due to issue(https://github.com/protocolbuffers/protobuf/issues/5587)
+   - Another reason being that custom-options/extensions uses syntax=PROTO2 (https://developers.google.com/protocol-buffers/docs/reference/java-generated#extension)
 2) Unable to parse comments

 ## Other Approaches:
-1) Dymamically load java bindings [Not considered as it uses reflection]
+1) Dymamically load java bindings
+   - [Not considered] as it uses reflection
+2) Parse using Confluent-Kafka Schema Registry API (schema can be read from file or schema registry)
+   - [Not considered] as
+     1) doesn't support options
-2) Read from Kafka Schema Registry [Not considered as it creates heavy coupling with schema-registry]
+     2) it creates heavy coupling with confluent schema-registry